AMIS-Services/code-cafe/README.md

 * mitmproxy - https://mitmproxy.org/ is a free and open source interactive HTTPS proxy.
 * Kialia - Service Mesh Observability (friends of Istio) https://www.kiali.io/
 * Apache Nifi - Real Time High Volume Data Flows to process and distribute data -  https://nifi.apache.org/
-* FuentD - Logging collector, similar to LogStash/Beats in Elastic Stack; also used with Elastic and Kibana; part of CNCF, frequently used in Kubernetes - https://www.fluentd.org/
+* FluentD - Logging collector, similar to LogStash/Beats in Elastic Stack; also used with Elastic and Kibana; part of CNCF, frequently used in Kubernetes - https://www.fluentd.org/
 * Kayenta - automated Canarary release analysis (integrated with Spinnaker)  - https://cloud.google.com/blog/products/gcp/introducing-kayenta-an-open-automated-canary-analysis-tool-from-google-and-netflix
 * Spinnaker - Release Management (some overlap with Jenkins, GitLab) - https://www.spinnaker.io/concepts/
 * Zipkin - collect trace information across end to end chains of processing requests - great to use with microservices and multilayered APIs - https://zipkin.io